vnetonline/NewModuleWithAbp/README.md

 ## 3. Configure Entity in [ef core](https://docs.abp.io/en/abp/latest/Entity-Framework-Core#configurebyconvention-method)

 Configuration is done in the `DbContextModelCreatingExtensions` class inside the `ConfigureModuleA` method.
-This should be available in the `MainApp.ModuleA.EntityFrameworkCore` project. `ConfigureModuleA` is invoked in the `MainAppDbContext`.
+This should be available in the `Amazing.Software.ModuleA.EntityFrameworkCore` project. `ConfigureModuleA` is invoked in the `AmazingSoftwareDbContext`.

 ```cs
 builder.Entity<TodoOne>(b =>